xcore/sw_motor_control/doc/sw-guide/qei.rst

 The quadrature encoder input (QEI) module is provided with a library for both running the thread that handles the direct interface to the pins and also for retrieving and calculating the appropriate information from that thread.

-This module is not explicitly utilised in the current reference design, but could be utilised in the `decoder' thread.
+This module is not explicitly utilised in the current reference design, but could be utilised in the *decoder* thread.

 The particular interface that is implemented utilises three signals comprising of two quadrature output (A and B) and an index output (I).
 A and B provide incremental information while I indicates a return to 0 or origin.
 The signals A and B are provided out of phase so that the direction of rotation can be resolved.